Parentheses – Punctuation Rules & Examples

 • On the document you have to fill in (a) your name, (b) your date of birth and (c) your address.

-• Furthermore, brackets are used when numerals are put behind a spelt -out number or the other way round, for example in documents about money transfer.
+• Furthermore, parentheses are used when numerals are put behind a spelled-out number or the other way round, for example in documents about money transfer.

 Examples